Blog

 Sensitive components are reliably protected against thermal damage, while at the same time the required process energy is precisely applied.

-A key advantage of vapor phase soldering is the homogeneous heat distribution across the entire assembly.
+A key advantage of vapour phase soldering is the homogeneous heat distribution across the entire assembly.
 In contrast to convective processes, it does not matter whether components have different sizes, shapes or thermal masses.
 The heat is transferred evenly, which significantly reduces typical problems.

-These include in particular
+These include in particular:

 • Thermal stresses within the assembly